How Residents and Nonresidents Are Taxed

 • Permanence of your work assignments in California.

-First, know the rules for keeping your status as a part-time resident.
-Snow birds have a presumption of nonresidence if they follow certain guidelines.
-The total amount of time you spend in California during the year has to be less than 6 months.
+First, know the rules for keeping your status as a nonresident.
+Snowbirds have a presumption of nonresidence if they follow certain guidelines.
+The total amount of time you spend in California during the year has to be six months or less.
 You can own a vacation home (but it should probably be smaller or of less value than your main out-of-state residence).
-You’re allowed to have a small local bank account to handle your financial needs related to your stay.
-Your can have a membership in a local country club.
-Limit your California contacts to these, and you will probably avoid a lengthy audit, form or no form.
+You’re allowed to have a small local bank account to handle your financial needs related to your stay (something that isn’t even necessary anymore with interstate on online banking).
+You can have a membership in a local country club.
+Limit your California contacts to these, and you will probably avoid a lengthy audit.
+This won’t guarantee you won’t be deemed a resident, but it will keep the law on your side during an initial review.

-Second, lower your local profile.
+Second, keep your local profile low.
 The State of California doesn’t know you’re here unless you or the financial institutions you deal with let them know.
 For instance, any interest generated on your local bank account gets reported to the State of California as a form 1099.
 You can fly under the State of California’s radar by opening a non-interest bearing account.
-It may cost you a few bucks in interest, but it may avoid an expensive residency audit.
+It may cost you a few dollars in interest, but it may avoid an expensive residency audit.
 Given the ease with which you can access funds across state lines nowadays, it may not even be necessary for you to open a local account.